During these uncertain times, how can we help?

 See below to access our COVID-19 Resource Hub, and to explore our growing directory of both COVID-19-specific and virtual volunteering opportunities.

 Our mission is to develop a greater public awareness of and appreciation for the unique natural systems of Southwest Florida and to foster an understanding of earth and space sciences.

-The Calusa Nature Center and Planetarium is a private, not-for-profit environmental education center which offers fun for people of all ages!
-The Museum, Aviaries and Trails are open Monday through Saturday from 9am to 5pm and on Sunday from 11am to 5pm.
-Please join Volunteer Docent Norm DeWolfe every Tuesday and Friday at 9:30am for a guided walk of the Cypress Swamp Boardwalk.
-He has been leading the walk for years and is one of the best interpreters of the swamp.
+The Calusa Nature Center and Planetarium is a private, not-for-profit 501(c)(3) environmental education center which offers fun for people of all ages!
+The Museum, Aviaries and Trails are open Monday through Saturday from 9am to 4pm and on Sunday from 11am to 4pm.

 The Center consists of the Living Natural History Museum with live native animals including a bobcat, raccoons, foxes, Butterfly Aviary , and Audubon Aviary which houses permanently injured birds of prey (hawks, vultures, bald eagles, owls and more!), nature trails, a picnic area, a gift shop and a Planetarium which features astronomy programs.